 Comb genealogical records and uncover your ancestors' stories through Ancestry.com, which is available for remote use during the shelter-in-place.
 Ordinarily it is only available to use at the Library.
 All you need is your library card number and PIN.
 Click here to start discovering!
 (Psst - forgot your PIN?
 No problem: reset it here).

 "It is a truth universally acknowledged, that a reader practicing social distancing, must be in want of a virtual book club."
 The Library is happy to announce our new Jane Austen Club.
-Join us at 1:00pm on April 14th to discuss Emma.
+Join us at 1:00pm on May 19th to discuss Northanger Abbey.
 For more information and to register, click here.

 Austen not your cup of tea?